-VII.
+VI.
 Lobbying

-The Association does not directly engage in political lobbying efforts, although this practice is not prohibited.
-EMRA supports lobbying efforts as it pertains to the Association's mission and goals.
+The Association does not directly engage in political lobbying efforts, although this practice is not expressly prohibited.
+EMRA supports lobbying efforts by other organizations as it pertains to the Association's mission and goals.

-Original policy adopted BOD, 1/03 Amended and Reaffirmed BOD, 1/06 Amended and Reaffirmed BOD, 5/08 Reaffirmed BOD 5/13 Reaffirmed RC, 10/18
+Original policy adopted BOD, 1/03 Amended and Reaffirmed BOD, 1/06 Amended and Reaffirmed BOD, 5/08 Reaffirmed BOD 5/13 Reaffirmed RC, 10/18 Amended and Reaffirmed RC, 10/23

-VIII.
+VII.
 Member E-mails